The Mark of Kri: Gameplay

+Development

+The game was developed by San Diego Studio, using team members from the former development team of Twisted Metal III and Twisted Metal 4.
+The game development was led by Jay Beard, who was also producer on the Twisted Metal series.

 Reception

 The Mark of Kri received favorable reviews according to the review aggregation website Metacritic.
 The game was given a score of 8.5 out of 10 and was awarded Game of the Month in the August 2002 issue of Electronic Gaming Monthly.
 In Japan, where the game was ported and published by Capcom on October 23, 2003, Famitsu gave it a score of 32 out of 40.

 Entertainment Weekly gave the game an A and called it "the most surprising, and visionary, action-adventure game of the summer."
-Maxim awarded it a score of 8 out of 10 and stated that "As an engrossing adventure, Kri doesn’t cut very deep, but where quick, visceral payoffs are concerned, it goes straight for the jugular."
+Maxim awarded it a score of 8 out of 10 and stated that "As an engrossing adventure, Kri doesn't cut very deep, but where quick, visceral payoffs are concerned, it goes straight for the jugular."
 However, The Cincinnati Enquirer gave it three-and-a-half stars out of five, stating the game was "a little on the short side (about 10 hours to complete or so) but does prove to be a fun fantasy romp for those who prefer action, stealth and attractive visuals."